barrysweeney/1-click-startup/README.md

 ![](developer/guides-and-posts/summary/assets/fork.png)

-Now we can clone the forked repository so you have the files available on your machine as well as on your GitHub account.
+Now we can clone the forked repository, so you have the files available on your machine as well as on your GitHub account.

 You can modify the following URL with your GitHub username to find your forked repository: